klasmodin/klasmodin.github.io/_posts/2023-08-24-zeitlin-reversibility.md

 This mechanism gives explicit predictions on how many blobs we expect to see: the largest $$n$$ for which the dynamics is integrable.
 In the case $$M=\mathbb{S}^2$$, we have $$n=3$$ for generic angular momentum and $$n=4$$ for vanishing angular momentum (see <d-cite key="MoVi2021"></d-cite>).
 Milo and I ran many simulations.
-All of them conform to this rule: whenever the angular momentum is (close to) zero we get 4 blobs interacting quasi-periodically, otherwise we get 3 blobs <d-cite key="MoVi2020"></d-cite> also interaction quasi-periodically.
+All of them conform to this rule: whenever the angular momentum is (close to) zero we get 4 blobs interacting quasi-periodically, otherwise we get 3 blobs <d-cite key="MoVi2020"></d-cite> also interacting quasi-periodically.
 The videos below illustrate our conjecture (the sphere is visualized using the [Hammer projection](https://en.wikipedia.org/wiki/Hammer_projection)).

 <div class="row mt-3">